 The storm track for the Tax Day Storm is established by accumulating the maximum ascent, ωm, within the storm footprint at each successive time step (Fig. 2, bottom panels).
 As before, the accumulation here is restricted to within the footprint of this specific storm.
 Despite the distinct edges due to the discrete 6-hr time steps, it is apparent from Fig. 2 that the storm had its greatest ascent in the swath stretching from northern California, across Nevada, and extending through portions of Utah, Idaho, and Wyoming with a second branch (associated with the southern ascent lobes emerging around 18 UTC 15 April) extending into Arizona.
 The strongest sensible weather impacts from the Tax Day Storm were observed in these regions (WS).

-Figure 3 contrasts the analyzed omega from the ERA-Interim with the synoptic-scale AB omega diagnosed from the integration of (3) along 41.5oN during the Tax Day Storm.
+Figure 3 contrasts the analyzed omega from the ERA-Interim with the synoptic-scale AB omega diagnosed from the integration of (3) along 39° N during the Tax Day Storm.
 Not surprisingly, the distribution of the AB omega is smoother and tends to be more closely associated with the synoptic-scale disturbance than the ERA-Interim omega.
 During the lifetime of the storm, the AB omega exhibits a quasi-symmetric dipole about the downward deflection of the dynamic tropopause (2 Potential Vorticity Unit, PVU, contour in Fig. 3).
 In contrast, the ERA-Interim omega frequently displays significant vertical motion well removed from the upper level cyclonic potential vorticity anomaly, for example, the couplet of up- and downdrafts likely induced by the flow over the terrain near 106° W (Fig 3e-f, terrain in Fig. 3g).
 By filtering these types of motions, the AB omega equation is able to isolate the motions associated with the transient synoptic-scale system.
 However, the synoptic-scale omega tends to be weaker than its ERA-Interim counterpart.
 The weaker AB omega is due to the cumulative effects of neglecting the forcing for ascent by diabatic heating and the coarseness of the post processed ERA-Interim grid that limits the intensity of resolved gradients in the temperature and wind, and thus the Q-vector and its convergence (Elbern et al 1998).

 Reinforced by inspection of additional case studies and animations of synoptic-scale omega throughout the entire 21-year period, we conclude that the AB omega diagnostic is a useful approach to define the progression and intensity of synoptic-scale storms across western North America.
 Hence, we now turn to documenting the climatological distribution of storms, which we consider in the following section.